adoptium/aqa-tests/system/jcstress/README.md

  It is obvious, that the `Generate.java` can create pretty balanced groups by number of tests, but it proved to be not exactly useful, as single jcsrtress tests do not have constant duration.
 The `-tb` is usually not honoured, it is common to exceed it by 200% but also by 20000% - https://bugs.openjdk.org/browse/CODETOOLS-7903750

  ### Algorithm:
   * the natural groups are finished first.
-They are creating by grouping by packages.
+They are created by grouping packages.
-    * this runs in iterations, and by defualt breaks when iteration merges nothing
+    * this runs in iterations, and by default breaks when iteration merges nothing
     * if `MAX_NATURAL_ITERATIONS` is enabled, then it stops merging after MAX_NATURAL_ITERATIONS of iterations.
-    * each group with less then `LIMIT` of members is merged to another with shares namesapce
+    * each group with less then `LIMIT` of members is merged to another with shares namespace
     * if `SPLIT_BIG_BASES` is enabled, then each namespaces will be split so it do not exceed LIMIT.
   * if `SMALL_GROUPS` are enabled then all leftovers smaller then LIMIT are merged to unnatural groups at the end.
     * Again, once this artificial group reaches limit no more tests is added